LarsNorlander/Documenter/readme.md

 	This will generate the tables needed and create an admin user with the username and password of admin.

 6. Start up the server.
-This could be done in one of two way.
+This could be done in one of two ways.
 For a local server, simply run the command:

 	```
 	php artisan serve